-- d.
-Sanctions for University faculty will be determined by the Chief Academic Officer (or designee) and may include, warning, restitution, suspension for a definite period of time after which the faculty member is eligible to return (Note: Conditions for reemployment may be specified), permanent termination from employment, required counseling, educational measures, termination of an appointment with tenure or of a non-tenured appointment (for faculty) and/or other sanctions deemed appropriate under the circumstances. - e.
-Imposed sanctions will remain in effect pending the outcome of any appeal process; although a request may be made to the Chairperson of the Hearing Panel to delay implementation of the sanctions until the appeal is decided.
-However, as to respondent faculty members, if the proposed sanction includes suspension or dismissal of a tenured faculty member and the case is not appealed, the matter will be referred to the University's President, who will decide whether to initiate the process set forth in the Faculty Handbook for imposition of such a sanction. - f.
-Both parties will be notified in writing simultaneously of the panel's decision.
-The parties will also be informed of the sanctions imposed, if applicable, and the University appeal procedures.
-The Chairperson will also promptly notify the Title IX/EEO Coordinator (or designee) in writing of the decision and the sanctions imposed, if applicable.
+- Disciplinary sanctions for University employees (other than faculty) will be determined by the Executive Director of Human Resources (or designee) and may include warning, restitution, suspension for a definite period of time (typically 30-60 days) after which the employee is eligible to return (Note: Conditions for reemployment may include disciplinary probation, counselling, participation/completion of a rehabilitation program, psychological evaluation, no-contact orders, mandatory training, or other conditions/restrictions), permanent termination from employment, required counseling, educational measures, and/or other disciplinary sanctions deemed appropriate under the circumstances. - Disciplinary sanctions for students will be determined by the Vice President of Student Life (or designee) and may include warning, restitution, disciplinary probation, suspension for a definite period of time (typically 1-2 semesters) after which the student is eligible to apply for re-admission (Note: A student may apply for re-admission through the standard admissions process, but conditions for re-admission may include disciplinary probation, housing restrictions, no-contact orders, or other restrictions), permanent dismissal, specialized treatment off-campus, no-contact orders, trespass from campus, housing restrictions, adjustments to course schedules, revocation of admission, transcript notation, restrictions on participation in graduation and/or other University programs or activities, and/or other educational disciplinary sanctions deemed appropriate under the circumstances. - Imposed disciplinary sanctions will remain in effect pending the outcome of any appeal process; although a request may be made to the Chairperson of the Hearing Panel to delay implementation of the disciplinary sanctions until the appeal is decided.
+However, as to respondent faculty members, if the proposed disciplinary sanction includes suspension or dismissal of a tenured faculty member and the case is not appealed, the matter will be referred to the University's President, who will decide whether to initiate the process set forth in the Faculty Handbook for imposition of such a disciplinary sanction. - Both parties will be notified in writing simultaneously of the panel's decision.
+The parties will also be informed of the disciplinary sanctions imposed, if applicable, and the University appeal procedures.
+The Chairperson will also promptly notify the Title IX/EEO Coordinator (or designee) in writing of the decision and the disciplinary sanctions imposed, if applicable.
 Regardless of the outcome of the formal hearing, interim measures may be provided to the complainant or respondent by the Title IX/EEO Coordinator (or designee).
 Such interim measures (as described hereinabove) include any appropriate remedy warranted by the circumstances.

-Appeals
+Appeals Appeals

 Complainants and respondents may file a written appeal with the University's Title IX/EEO Coordinator (or designee) within seven (7) calendar days from the date of the decision.
-To file an appeal, please use the University's Request for Appeal or contact the Title IX/EEO Coordinator (or designee) to obtain a paper version of the Request for Appeal Form.
-The non-appealing party will have an opportunity to provide a written response to the request for appeal via the University's Response Statement or contact the Title IX/EEO Coordinator (or designee) to obtain a paper version of the Response Statement.
+To file an appeal, please use the University's Request for Appeal or contact the Title IX/EEO Coordinator (or designee) to obtain a paper version of the Request for Appeal or contact the Title IX/EEO Coordinator (or designee) to obtain a paper version of the Response Statement.
 This Response Statement must be submitted within seven (7) calendar days of receipt of Request for Appeal.
+These documents can be submitted to the Title IX/EEO Coordinator (or designee) via email, hand, or mail delivery.
+If an appeal is timely filed, the decision and imposed sanctions, if any, rendered by the Hearing Panel will be stayed until a final decision on the appeal is issued by the Senior Vice President/Chief of Staff (or designee).